-In today's digital age, the protection of personal data is more important than ever.
-With the European Union's General Data Protection Regulation (GDPR) coming into force in May 2018, businesses around the world are expected to comply with strict data protection laws.
-The provisions of the EU GDPR have been incorporated directly into UK law as the UK GDPR following the United Kingdom's departure from the EU.
+With the European Union’s General Data Protection Regulation (GDPR) having come into force in May 2018, businesses around the world are expected to comply with strict data protection laws.
+The provisions of the EU GDPR have been incorporated directly into UK law as the UK GDPR following the United Kingdom’s departure from the EU.

-In this guide, we will cover everything you need to know about GDPR compliance, including what GDPR is, who it affects, and how to make sure your business and website are compliant.
+In this guide, we will cover everything you need to know about website GDPR compliance, including what GDPR is, who it affects, and how to make sure your business website is GDPR compliant.

 What is GDPR?

-The General Data Protection Regulation (GDPR) is a set of data protection laws that aim to protect the personal data of UK and EU citizens and give them greater control over their data.
-The GDPR applies to any business or organisation that processes the personal data of UK or EU citizens, regardless of where that organisation is based.
+The EU General Data Protection Regulation (EU GDPR) is a set of data protection laws that aim to protect the personal data of EU citizens and give them greater control over their data.
+The GDPR applies to any business or organisation that processes the personal data of EU citizens, regardless of where that organisation is based.
 This includes businesses of all sizes, from small start-ups to multinational corporations.
-If your business processes any personal data of UK or EU citizens, it is your responsibility to ensure that you are GDPR compliant.
+If your business processes any personal data of EU citizens, it is your responsibility to ensure that you’re doing so in a way that’s GDPR compliant.

-The UK GDPR (General Data Protection Regulation) and the Data Protection Act (2018) outline the rights and responsibilities of individuals and organisations with regard to the collection, use and storage of personal data online.
-This includes storing people's names and contact details so you can reply when they contact you, but it also includes things like their IP address, device type and browser, which are stored and tracked by cookies used by third-party analytics tools such as Google Analytics.
+The Data Protection Act (2018) is the UK’s implementation of the General Data Protection Regulation (GDPR).
+It outlines the rights and responsibilities of individuals and organisations with regard to the collection, use and storage of personal data online.
+This includes storing people’s names and contact details so you can reply when they contact you, but it also includes things like their IP address, device type and browser, which are stored and tracked by cookies used by third-party analytics tools such as Google Analytics3.

 Making sure your business and website is GDPR compliant is a process that requires a thorough understanding of the regulation and its requirements.
 Here are some key steps you can take to become GDPR compliant: